Sylius/AdminOrderCreationPlugin/UPGRADE.md

+### UPGRADE FROM 0.13.0 TO 0.14.0

+1. Support for Sylius 1.10 has been dropped, upgrade your application to [Sylius 1.11](https://github.com/Sylius/Sylius/blob/master/UPGRADE-1.11.md) or to [Sylius 1.12](https://github.com/Sylius/Sylius/blob/master/UPGRADE-1.12.md) as this is the recommended Sylius version to use with AdminOrderCreationPlugin.

+2. Support for Symfony 4.4 has been dropped.

+3. Support for Symfony 6 has been added.

 ### UPGRADE FROM 0.12.X TO 0.13.0

 1. Support for Sylius 1.9 has been dropped, upgrade your application to [Sylius 1.10](https://github.com/Sylius/Sylius/blob/master/UPGRADE-1.10.md)